fmchan/spring-boot-microservice/readme.md

 # fmchan Microservices

+All the codes refer to this tutorial: [javatpoint](https://www.javatpoint.com/microservices)

 ## You will learn
 - Establishing Communication between Microservices
 - Centralized Microservice Configuration with Spring Cloud Config Server